pyepye/django-magiclink/README.md

 }
 ```

-If this email template is not to your liking you can override the email template by creating your own templates (one for text and one for html) with the names `login_email.txt` and `login_email.html`.
+If this email template is not to your liking you can override the email template by creating your own templates (one for text and one for html).
+To do so you need to override the `MAGICLINK_EMAIL_TEMPLATE_NAME_TEXT` and `MAGICLINK_EMAIL_TEMPLATE_NAME_HTML` settings.
 If you override these templates the following context variables are available:

 * `{{ subject }}` - The subject of the email "Your login magic link"
 * `{{ magiclink }}` - The magic link URL